Get insider access

 ASUS ROG Zephyrus G14 (2022)

 Although the ASUS ROG Zephyrus G14 (2022) and the Apple MacBook Pro 14 (2021) are very different devices, there's some overlap as the G14 has the processing power to be an excellent Windows workstation alternative to the MacBook Pro 14.
 The MacBook Pro 14 is a more premium device that offers a better user experience, as it has better-sounding speakers, a Mini LED display that produces deeper blacks, and a much better webcam.
-The MacBook Pro 14 also has longer battery life and doesn't get as hot or loud under load.
+The MacBook Pro 14 also has a longer battery life and doesn't get as hot or loud under load.
 For gaming, though, it's best to go with the G14 because there aren't many games optimized for macOS running on Apple silicon, and the MacBook Pro 14's display has a slow response time.

 Lenovo ThinkPad P1 Gen 4 (2021)